imklubb/no100f-poptracker/README.md

 Row 1 - what is randomized:

 - Keysanity - off, on, or on with keyrings
-- Monster Tokens - tokens are items
+- Monster Tokens
-- Scooby Snacks - snacks are items
+- Scooby Snacks
-- Warp Rando - warp gates are items
+- Warp Rando

 Row 2 - your goal: